jackjourneyman/Custom_sentences_and_intents_in_Home_Assistant/speaking_clock.md

 # Speaking Clock

 The custom sentence and the intent here are simple.
 The challenge is to get your voice assistant to speak the time naturally - "a quarter to five" instead of "16:45".
-This is done in a template rather than in the intent script.
+This is done in a template rather than in the intent script itself.

 > To use intent scripts you have to install the [intent script](https://www.home-assistant.io/integrations/intent_script) integration.